agera-sdk/agera/docs/progress-track.md

   - [ ] Native
   - [ ] Browser
 - [ ] `file.directory_listing()`
   - Guarantee that returned `File`s conform to the same scheme.
-In native targets, for `app:` and `app-storage:`, *do not* resolve symbolic links and relativize the physical path of the scheme to the item path.
+In native targets, for `app:` and `app-storage:`, *do not* resolve symbolic links and relativize the physical path of the scheme to the directory path and add the item's name.
   - [ ] Native
   - [ ] Browser
 - [ ] `file.directory_listing_async()`